aiberlin/AAT/PROBABALLISTIQ_DRUMMER/HW/README.md

     GND
     VCC 5V.

-This device is 5V if using 3.3V MCU, level shift. https://github.com/gavinlyonsrepo/TM1638plus
+"This device is 5V if using 3.3V MCU, level shift." https://github.com/gavinlyonsrepo/TM1638plus

 #### Analog:
 	3 digi pins for Encoder
 	2 Analog pins for Pots OR 1 Joystick
-	3 digital pins for Encoder RGB LED (optional)
+	3 (optional: digital pins for Encoder RGB LED )

 = totalling to **18 GPIO** pins